Occurrence in Amherst & Connecticut Valley, Mass.

 Nest Materials

-Nests in a hollow tree opened or enlarged by other agents including woodpeckers, fungus, rot, or squirrels.
-(Clark 1906; allaboutbirds.org)
+a tree hollow opened by woodpeckers, fungus, rot, or squirrels

 19th-20th Century Field Notes